 - Serves as a forum in introducing innovative ideas, concepts, programs, policies, and procedures.

 - Markets and communicates the Community Services Commission's activities to the general public and increases awareness of City services and activities.

 The Commission's activities include:

-- Pinole Community Service Day on Saturday, June 1, 2013.
+- The fourth annual Pinole Community Service Day will be held Saturday, June 7, 2014.
 This is a great opportunity in Pinole for residents to help make their community or neighborhood a better place to live.
-Last year, over 200 volunteers participated in a variety of community projects which paired volunteers with community organizations for three-hour hands-on service projects, followed by a free thank-you barbecue in Fernandez Park.
-To sign up as a volunteer or with a project, please email firstname.lastname@example.org
+Last year, more than 150 volunteers participated in a variety of community projects which paired volunteers with community organizations for three-hour hands-on service projects, followed by a free thank-you lunch at the Pinole Senior Center.
+To sign up to volunteer as an individual or a group, click the Volunteer Application below or email firstname.lastname@example.org.

 - Communication and collaboration with Pinole schools.
 Each Commissioner is assigned a school; Commissioners contact the principals quarterly to inquire about needs the City might provide.